Bristol Co-living Supplementary Planning Document

 The SPD is intended to be used by all professionals involved in the planning, design and delivery of co-living schemes within Bristol.

-In this consultation, we are asking you for your views on the draft document, before a final version is agreed at the Economy and Skills Committee and adopted.
+In this consultation, we asked you for your views on the draft document, before a final version is agreed at the Economy and Skills Committee and adopted.

 The survey summarises the four chapters in the draft SPD and asks for your views on these.
 You can read the draft SPD in full and comment on any aspect of the document as part of your response in this survey.